-New Issue Automations (NIA) allow you to assign Issues to specific Agents or Smart Views, add tags, auto resolve Issues, and send custom Autoreplies, all immediately upon Issue creation and based on criteria you define.
-This criteria could include device information and metadata your developer is tracking, such as app, language, or platform; which email address the issue was sent to; the presence of certain keywords/strings; and the time of day during when the Issue was created.
+The conditions you can set for the Issue include device information and metadata your developer is tracking, such as app, language, or platform; which email address the issue was sent to; the presence of certain keywords/strings; the time of day during when the Issue was created; and more.
 To learn more about adding metadata to your app, please refer your developer to our developer documentation.

 New Issue Automations are part of a package of features that can be used for workflow management.
 To learn more, see our Workflow Management guide.